German factory orders slide in December, undercut forecasts

-BERLIN (AP) — Official data show that German factory orders were down 1.6 percent in December compared with the previous month, a worse-than-expected performance that adds to worries about slowing growth in Europe’s biggest economy.
+BERLIN (AP) — German factory orders were down 1.6 percent in December compared with the previous month, official data showed Wednesday — a worse-than-expected performance that adds to worries about slowing growth in Europe’s biggest economy.

 Economists had expected a 0.3 percent increase.